 mysql_firewall_tracesystem variable is enabled, the firewall also writes rejected statements to the error log.

 DETECTINGmode, the firewall detects instrusions without denying access.
-The firewall accepts the statement, but also matches it to the subject allowlist, as in
+The firewall accepts the statement, but also matches it to the profile allowlist, as in

 PROTECTINGmode.
 If the statement is suspicious (nonmatching), the firewall writes it to the error log.

-Register the account subject and put it in
+Register the account profile and put it in

 Connect to the MySQL server using the account and execute statements to be learned.
-This trains the corresponding firewall account subject and establishes the rules that form the subject allowlist.
+This trains the account profile and establishes the rules that form the profile allowlist.

 PROTECTINGmode.
-When a client connects to the server using the account, the account subject allowlist restricts statement execution.
+When a client connects to the server using the account, the account profile allowlist restricts statement execution.

-Should additional training be necessary, switch the account subject to
+Should additional training be necessary, switch the account profile to

 RECORDINGmode again, update its allowlist with new statement patterns, then switch it back to